 The sand (bars) and surf

 Bright blue waters are one of the main reasons to visit the Maldives: the tropical nation boasts some of the most beautiful beaches in the world.
 But access to the stunning sand bars of the Maldives comes at a price — unless you're travelling with G Adventures.
 Those who are staying at resorts or hotels in the Maldives have to pay to access the bars, and they often travel there en masse.
 With G, your boat can stay at the sand bars long after the crowds have gone.
 And if you're a surfer, take heed: the Maldives boast some of the best waves in the world.

 The local culture

 Let's face it: staying on a resort may be convenient, but it's not going to give you a close (or accurate) look at the culture of the country you're visiting.
 To get to know the Maldives, you have to get outside of your comfort zone — whether that means eating at local restaurants, shopping at local stores, or simply having a conversation with a resident.
 In Male, which is one of the most densely populated cities in the world, there are plenty of markets for food and souvenirs — though it's worth noting that, since tourism is a relatively new industry, local handicrafts are not yet widely sold.

 The coffee culture

 Since the Maldives are an Islamic nation, alcohol — except on the resorts and liveaboards — is prohibited.
 But don't take this as a vote in favour of resort living!
 Instead of indulging in a brew or two after dinner, the people of the Maldives instead recline beachside with a cup of coffee (or two, or three...).
-All the better to stay awake to take in the stars when they come out over the ocean.
+All the better to stay awake when the stars come out over the ocean.

 Ready to visit the Maldives?
 G Adventures can get you there.
-Check out our small group tours to the Maldives here.
+Check out our small group tours to the Maldives!